Gene Tunney: Fighting style

+Muhammad Ali is quoted praising Tunney's ahead-of-its-time fighting style in the 2015 book "Muhammad Ali: Portrait Of A Champion" by Scoop Malinowski.
+“If you look at Tunney is where boxing started to get better.
+He throws punches sharp and quick.
+Strong, fast and quick.
+He’s about the best of the old timers.
+I’d say Tunney is the greatest old timer as far as punching and skill is concerned.
+Tunney used footwork – something that most heavyweights don’t have.
+I thought I was the only heavyweight to do that.
+He’s jabbing and moving.
+Tunney didn’t fight like old timer fighters, he’s moving like me but with no rhythm.
+Dempsey is dangerous in close like Frazier and Marciano.
+Dempsey is a good ducker, he could bob a lot.
+Tunney is the best of that era.
+I see him sometimes, tell him he was one of the best of all time.”

-Military career
+Military service

-Tunney enlisted the Marine Corps during World War I and served as Private with 11th Marine Regiment in France and later in Germany during the occupation of the Rhineland in 1919.
+Tunney enlisted the Marine Corps during World War I and served as private with 11th Marine Regiment in France and later in Germany during the occupation of the Rhineland in 1919.
 He saw no combat and spent most of the war in the Marine boxing team, becoming U.S. Expeditionary Forces champion.
-Tunney was demobilized following the war, but remained in the Marine Corps Reserve, ultimately reaching the rank of Major in the Connecticut Naval Militia.
+Tunney was demobilized following the war, but remained in the Marine Corps Reserve, ultimately reaching the rank of major in the Connecticut Naval Militia.

 Following the United States entry into World War II, at the request of Navy Undersecretary James Forrestal, Tunney accepted a commission in the United States Naval Reserve as a lieutenant commander to set up a physical fitness program for student pilots.
 He headed the Navy's physical fitness programme for the duration of the war and also made an inspection trip to Hawaii and the surrounding area.

-Tunney was consecutively promoted to the ranks of Commander and Captain and retired shortly following the War.
+Tunney was consecutively promoted to the ranks of commander and captain and retired shortly following the War.
 For his wartime service, he was decorated with the Navy Commendation Medal and was awarded the American Defense Service Medal, American Campaign Medal, Asiatic Pacific Campaign Medal, World War II Victory Medal.
 He also held the World War I Victory Medal with France Clasp, Army of Occupation of Germany Medal, and Marine Corps Good Conduct Medal for his World War I enlisted service.